 For some things, you need to know something about the physical processes at play.
-For example, "How far away is lightening?"
-To answer this question, it helps to know something about what lightening and sound are.
-For example, we know that a lightening flash is caused by a massive move of elections across the sky.
+For example, "How far away is lightning?"
+To answer this question, it helps to know something about what lightning and sound are.
+For example, we know that a lightning flash is caused by a massive move of elections across the sky.
 This creates a vacuum in the air and thunder is the sound of the air collapsing back into the vacuum.
 We also know that sound is a wave.
 The speed of sound is variable and depends on the properties of the substance through of which the wave is travelling.
-In air, the speed of sound is approximately .2 miles per sec.
+In air, the speed of sound is approximately .32 km (.2 miles) per sec.

-So all we need to do, to see how far away the lightening is, is to start counting the seconds at the flash and multiply the number of seconds by .2 to get the number of miles away it is.
-Here we have a 6 second delay between the light and the sound, so the lightening is 1.2 miles away.
+So all we need to do, to see how far away the lightning is, is to start counting the seconds at the flash and multiply the number of seconds by .32 to get the number of kilometers (miles) away it is.
+Here we have a 6 second delay between the light and the sound, so the lightning is 1.9 km (1.2 miles) away.

-As we move up the distance ladder, we'll be using knowledge about stars and light waves in similar ways to our use of lightening and sound waves here.
+As we move up the distance ladder, we'll be using knowledge about stars and light waves in similar ways to our use of lightning and sound waves here.